stesie/hack-tracker/README.md

 This is just a rough walk through installation on Debian based GNU/Linux systems:

-First of all you need to install the dependencies of hack-tracker shell scripts: tesseract, imagemagick, make, curl
+First of all you need to install the dependencies of hack-tracker shell scripts: tesseract, imagemagick, make, curl, php5 (incl. gd module)

 <pre>
-apt-get install tesseract-ocr tesseract-ocr-eng imagemagick make curl
+apt-get install tesseract-ocr tesseract-ocr-eng imagemagick make curl php5-cli php5-gd
 </pre>

 Secondly you need to run tesseract training on provided hack result images: